fkyprianou/deved-platform/content/blog/en/traffic-alert-through-sms-using-vonage-and-google-maps-api.md

 We have processed the response that we received from the Google Direction API and formed a readable string from it that will show the different routes we can take and how much time and distance it may take to reach the destination.

-For forming the string, we took all the paths for the given routes, their distance, and the time to reach the destination normally and with traffic.
+To form the string, we took all the paths for the given routes, their distance, and the time to reach the destination normally and with traffic.

 We will convert all the routes to a human-readable string and then return them together.